Martin Imhof

 Martin Carl Imhof (born October 9, 1949) is an American former professional football player who was a defensive end in the National Football League (NFL) for the St. Louis Cardinals, Washington Redskins, New England Patriots, and Denver Broncos.
-He played college football for the San Diego State Aztecs and was selected in the fourth round of the 1972 NFL draft.
+He played college football for the San Diego State Aztecs and was selected 84th overall in the fourth round of the 1972 NFL draft.